crispinprojects/talkcalendar/README.md

 ```
 Alternatively, the latest version of Geany can be built from source using autotools.

-### Building on Ubuntu 24.04 and Debian 12 Bookworm x86 Hardware
+### Building on Ubuntu 24.04 x86 Hardware

-To build Talk Calendar from source you need the gcc compiler, GTK4, GLIB, SQLITE and Flite development libraries.
+To build Talk Calendar from source you need the gcc compiler, GTK4, GLIB, and SQLITE development libraries.
 You need to install the following packages.

 ```
 sudo apt install build-essential